opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 BackgroundSubtractorKNN::getkNNSamples
 ---------------------------------------------
-Returns the k in the kNN.
+Returns the number of neighbours, the k in the kNN.
 K is the number of samples that need to be within dist2Threshold in order to decide that that pixel is matching the kNN background model.

 .. ocv:function:: int BackgroundSubtractorKNN::getkNNSamples() const